-The Baltimore region is currently designated by EPA as a "nonattainment" area for the 2008 and 2015 8-hour ozone NAAQS.
+The Baltimore region is currently designated by EPA as a "nonattainment" area for the 2015 8-hour ozone NAAQS.
 On April 13, 2022, EPA posted a proposed rule in the Federal Register proposing to determine the Baltimore region failed to attain the 2015 ozone standard by the attainment date of August 3, 2021, with a design value of 72 ppb.
-The effect of failing to attain by the attainment date is that the Baltimore region will be reclassified to "moderate" nonattainment upon the effective date of the final reclassification notice.
+Because the region failed to attain by the attainment date, the Baltimore region was reclassified to "moderate" nonattainment upon the effective date of the final reclassification notice.